 The plant operator is required to perform monthly and yearly monitoring and testing of water quality.
 The Gardnerville Ranchos GID does not currently have any outstanding water quality issues.

-The last sanitary survey performed by the Nevada Department of Environmental Protection (NDEP) was completed on October 24, 2008, and shows five (5) deficiencies with the system.
-These deficiencies were:
+The last sanitary survey performed by the Nevada Department of Environmental Protection (NDEP) was completed on December 11, 2014, and shows no significant deficiencies.